 Accurately estimating any construction job is a challenge.
 If the estimate is too large, the contractor loses the project to a lower bidder.
 Too small, and the project ends up in the red.
 Adding to the difficulty, the contractor’s costs can change between the estimate and the completion of work.
-Materials costs could rise, laborers could drop out of the workforce, new regulations could be imposed.
-That’s why some contractors propose a time and materials contract.
+Materials costs could rise, laborers could drop out of the workforce, and new regulations could be imposed.
+That’s why some contractors propose a time and materials (T&M) contract.

 What Is a Time and Materials (T&M) Contract?